 Alternatively, pupils may take AS Biology for which they must sit two examinations at the end of Year 12, each of 1 hour and 30 minutes duration covering topics 1-4.

 Paper one:

-- 1.5 hour written exam; assessing any content from topics 1-4, including relevant practical skills. - 50% of AS level. - 75 marks in total 65 marks: short answer questions.
-10 marks: comprehension question.
+- 1.5 hour written exam; assessing any content from topics 1-2, including relevant practical skills.

+- 50% of AS level.

+- 80 marks in total

 Paper two: